Phileosopher/commonplace/politics-leftism.md

 The promises from leftist leaders create an [image](people-image-why.md) of complete equality of [outcome](results.md).
 This contrasts strongly with the natural law view of humanity's inherent equality of [essence](humanity.md) because it requires *constant* redistribution of [power](power.md).

+APPLICATION: Many people may feel guilt from past sins, but the Left tries to shame people against [decisions](people-decisions.md) on that premise.
+[Morality](morality.md) aside, it's unreliable to [lead](groups-small.md) *anyone* that way, since they'll defy orders if they ever have [convictions](understanding-certainty.md) that aren't directed to the Party.

 ## Faith

 People must operate on a few [presumptions](understanding-certainty.md) to believe the promises of leftist thought leaders: